jamesbornholt/homepage/index.md

 where I was advised by [Emina Torlak][emina], [Dan Grossman][djg], and [Luis Ceze][luisceze], and a member of the [UNSAT][] and [PLSE] groups.
 I also have a masters from UW and a bachelors from the [Australian National University][anu].
+Before starting at UT, I was a Senior Applied Scientist in the [Automated Reasoning Group][arg] at Amazon Web Services.

 [plse]: https://uwplse.org
 [unsat]: https://unsat.org